Fleckism/SecurityPlus/SecurityPlus/8B Account Polices.md

 One approach to a password hint is to treat it as a secondary password and submit a random but memorable phrase, rather than an "honest" answer.
 The risk in allowing password hints is demonstrated by the data recovered in the Adobe data breach ([nakedsecurity.sophos.com/2013/11/04/anatomy-of-a-password-disaster-adobes-giant-sized-cryptographic-blunder](https://nakedsecurity.sophos.com/2013/11/04/anatomy-of-a-password-disaster-adobes-giant-sized-cryptographic-blunder/)).

-Password reuse can also mean using a work password elsewhere (on a website, for instance).
-This sort of behavior can only be policed by soft policies.
+**Password reuse can also mean using a work password elsewhere (on a website, for instance).
+This sort of behavior can only be policed by soft policies.**
 # ACCOUNT RESTRICTIONS

 To make the task of compromising the user security system harder, account restrictions can be used.

 ### Location-Based Policies

-A user or device can have a logical network location, identified by an IP address, subnet, virtual LAN (VLAN), or organizational unit (OU).
+A user or device can have a logical network location, identified by an IP address, subnet, virtual LAN (VLAN), or organizational unit ([[OU]]).
 This can be used as an account restriction mechanism.
 For example, a user account may be prevented from logging on locally to servers within a restricted OU.

 The geographical location of a user or device can also be calculated using a geolocation mechanism.
 There are several types of geolocation:

--   IP address—these can be associated with a map location to varying degrees of accuracy based on information published by the registrant, including name, country, region, and city.
+-   **IP address**—these can be associated with a map location to varying degrees of accuracy based on information published by the registrant, including name, country, region, and city.
 The registrant is usually the Internet service provider (ISP), so the information you receive will provide an approximate location of a host based on the ISP.
-If the ISP is one that serves a large or diverse geographical area, you will be less likely to pinpoint the location of the host Internet service providers (ISPs).
+If the ISP is one that serves a large or diverse geographical area, you will be less likely to pinpoint the location of the host Internet service providers ([[ISPs]]).
 Software libraries, such as GeoIP ([maxmind.com/en/geoip-demo](https://www.maxmind.com/en/geoip-demo)), facilitate querying this data.
--   Location Services—these are methods used by the OS to calculate the device's geographical position.
+-   **Location Services**—these are methods used by the OS to calculate the device's geographical position.
 A device with a global positioning system (GPS) sensor can report a highly accurate location when outdoors.
 Location services can also triangulate to cell towers, Wi-Fi hotspots, and Bluetooth signals where GPS is not supported.

 Geofencing refers to accepting or rejecting access requests based on location.
 Geofencing can also be used for push notification to send alerts or advice to a device when a user enters a specific area.
 Geotagging refers to the addition of location metadata to files or devices.
 This is often used for asset management to ensure devices are kept with the proper location.